Bryan / College Station, TX

 Our Commitment to Our Clients

-Buck the Builder is a client-focused general contractor for all types of home remodels, including partial and full bathroom remodels.
+Buck the Builder is a client-focused general contractor for all types of home remodels, including partial and full kitchen remodels.
 We focus our energy on the well-being of our clients throughout the course of their project.
 This not only means high quality construction and professional craftsmen, but our well developed processes that bring us to the completed space.

 Our project development processes allow us to develop a cohesive design tailored to our client’s desires.
 We spend the necessary time in proper project planning, budgeting, scheduling, and providing our clients with a fixed bid price for their project, before any construction begins.

 We love listening to our clients functional needs, style preferences, and expectations for the remodel process, and providing them with an excellent remodeling experience.